 As I’ve been thinking about all this, I came across some things in my relationship with God that entail the same problems.
-When it comes to sharing my faith, or even just letting someone know in a casual conversation what I’m about as a follower of Christ, a lot of the time I start thinking too much and start developing these fears of, “what if they think I’m lame?” or “what if they don’t like me anymore or outcast me because of it?”
-And when I finally work up the courage to tell someone what I’m about, or share with someone the joy and love that I’ve found in Christ, I soon realize that they either do still accept me, or being outcasted isn’t as bad as I thought it would be.
+When it comes to sharing my faith, or even just letting someone know in a casual conversation that I serve Christ, a lot of the time I start thinking too much and start developing these fears of, “what if they think I’m lame?
+Or what if they won’t like me anymore?”
+When I finally do work up the courage to tell someone about my faith, I soon realize that they either do still accept me, or being outcasted isn’t as bad as I thought it would be.
 Once we get the courage to overcome fear, it will almost always be followed up by the phrase, “hmm, that wasn’t as bad as I thought it would be.”

 I saw a picture a little while ago that had a phrase written on a wall that said, “fear is a liar,” and that is basically what all this boils down too.
-Fear causes us to think and behave in an irrational manner, it causes us to blow things way out of proportion, and it tends to hold us back from the things that we really want to do.
-Once fear is overcome, and we can work up the courage to just stop over thinking and do it, we will soon come to grips with reality and realize that there was nothing ever to really be afraid of.
-As a skateboarder, if I know I can do something, than I should just face reality and do it, the over thinking and the fear is just a lie that holds me back; and as a Christian, fearing rejection for sharing what I’m about is silly, and it holds me back from growing in my love for God and people.
-If I loved God, I would love his people, and if I loved His people I wouldn’t hesitate from sharing the joy and peace of mind that I’ve found in The Son.
-There is freedom in overcoming fear; “For God has not given us a spirit of fear and timidity, but of power, love, and a sound mind.”
+Fear causes us to think and behave in an irrational manner.
+It causes us to blow things way out of proportion, and it tends to hold us back from the things that we really want to do.
+As a skateboarder, if I know I can do something, the over thinking and the fear is just a lie that holds me back.
+As a Christian, fearing rejection for sharing my faith isn’t really anything to be scared of.
+If I love God, I will love his people, and if I love His people I don’t need to hesitate from sharing the joy and peace that I’ve found in Christ.
+Paul says in 2 Timothy 1:7, “For God has not given us a spirit of fear and timidity, but of power, love, and a sound mind.”
 Fear gives us a distorted view of things and of how we expect everything to pan out.
 Like children afraid to look under their bed or in their closet at night because the boogeyman is in there.
 Once we overcome our fears, reality sets in and we soon realize that we never had anything to be afraid of.